 Ultimately, we wound up with only a couple dozen entrants - not enough for special categories after all - and most of them in only the final days of the entry period, but the total amount of creativity and effort on display here made it almost impossible to declare any particular "winners."

-who entered can pick out any pin still available in our etsy as a thank-you!
+That said, everyone who entered can pick out any pin still available in our etsy as a thank-you!
 If you're a winner, you can pick out $50 worth of stuff!

 Specter and Night Man by David Haire:

 Night Man, meanwhile, is scary with more "personality," the kind of maniacal figure that tends to develop a thriving character fandom for one memorable role in a creepypasta or an indie game; I could really see this being going places if it ever finds a life outside a Halloween costume!

 "Do you know where clowns come from?
 You don't?
 Well, I suppose you've never met Mrs. Merrymaker then!
 You'll find her puttering around, this way and that, and wherever she goes she leaves behind colourful little eggs, not unlike the eggs you eat for breakfast!
 From each egg hatches a special, silly little clown to entertain all the good children in the world.
 Isn't that wonderful?
 I know Mrs. Merrymaker would love to be your friend.
 Just watch out for her tickly fingers!"

 I love this one so much.
 It has thought put into it as an uncanny entity, a deliberately freaky creature design, yet still so flawlessly captures the exact same special flavor of "accidental" horror as some of the costumes that inspired this whole contest!